PPerrine1/cs550-puzzle-search/README.md

 * a plan (list of actions)
 * the number of nodes that were expanded.
-* the amount of time the search took

 You will need to use a priority queue and search nodes (see below)